Sebagabones/CITS3007Project/Phase1/Report/report1.md

 # 1. Team Communication & Responsibilities

 ## 1.1 Team Communication
-The team had our first meeting on Wednesday (the 09/04/2025) at 12:00 (the group happened to all be available at 12-2pm on a Wednesday), where we decided to continue to meet at the same time each week, in person.
+The team had our first meeting on Wednesday (the 09/04/2025) at 12:00 (the group just so happened to all be available at 12-2pm on a Wednesday), where we decided to continue to meet at the same time each week, in person.
 If deemed necessary as the project progresses, we agreed to meet more often, but a minimum of once a week seemed like a suitable choice for maintaining the delicate balance between ease of tracking progress without impeding the Computer Science students very (very) busy social lives.

 We quickly realised that our form of communication for outside of our meetings required decent support across different Operating Systems, while maintaining usability (ruling out IRC), and so our group settled on Discord as a suitable option.